LibraryCarpentry/lc-shell/episodes/02-navigating-the-filesystem.md

 `arguments`) to go with our basic commands.
 Arguments modify the workings of the command by telling the computer what sort of output or manipulation we want.

-If we type `ls -l` and hit enter, the computer returns a list of files that contains information similar to what we would find in our Finder (Mac) or Explorer (Windows): the size of the files in bytes, the date it was created or last modified, and the file name.
+If we type `ls -l` and press enter, the computer returns a list of files that contains information similar to what we would find in our Finder (Mac) or Explorer (Windows): the size of the files in bytes, the date it was created or last modified, and the file name.